New York State Community Health Indicator Reports (CHIRS)

 To obtain data for a specific county, select a county from the map below, or from a list of counties in New York State

-Several data sets were used to develop this information including:
+Numerous data sources were used to develop this information including:

 - Mortality and natality data: New York State birth and death files

-- Hospitalization data: Statewide Planning and Research Cooperative Systems (SPARCS) files, based on hospital discharges
+- Hospitalization and emergency department (ED) visit data: Statewide Planning and Research Cooperative Systems (SPARCS) files, based on hospital discharges and ED visits

 - Disease and condition specific data: Department of Health disease registries, including cancer, AIDS/HIV, communicable disease, rabies, tuberculosis and sexually transmitted disease

 - Program-based data: WIC program, Childhood Lead Poisoning Prevention Program, and Heavy Metals Registry, Student Weight Status Category Reporting System (SWSCR), Expanded Behavioral Risk Factor Surveillance System (BRFSS), Oral Health Survey of 3rd Grade Children, Medicaid, New York State Governor's Traffic Safety Committee

 Mortality and hospitalization based indicators are presented as both crude and age-adjusted rates.
 The standard population that was used for adjustment was the 2000 United States population.
 Age adjustment allows for the comparison of rates between geographic areas with different age distributions.

 These community statistics are grouped into fifteen health-related topics.
 Each topic contains a series of indicators and an "About" page that provides indicator definitions, data sources and NYSDOH program contact information.